Special needs education

 The National Educational Psychological Service (NEPS)

-The National Educational Psychological Service (NEPS) is an executive agency of the Department of Education and Skills.
-NEPS provides psychological services to primary and post-primary schools, both state and private.
+NEPS provides psychological services to primary and post-primary schools, both State and private schools

-The Education for Persons with Special Educational Needs Act 2004 (pdf) provides for the education of children aged under 18 years with special educational needs.
+The Education for Persons with Special Educational Needs Act 2004 (pdf) - also known as the EPSEN Act - provides for the education of children aged under 18 years with special educational needs.
 The Act focuses on children’s education but there are references to further and adult education.
 You are a person with special educational needs if your capacity to participate in and benefit from education is restricted due to an enduring physical, sensory, mental health or learning disability.
 While the Act is passed, all parts of it are not fully in effect.

 The Act sets out a range of services to be provided to people with special educational needs.
 These include assessments, education plans and other support services.
 Parents can seek assessments of a child’s educational needs.
 Assessments can be initiated by the Health Service Executive (HSE), by a school principal or by the National Council for Special Education.
 The system for personal education plans is not yet in place and its implementation is being co-ordinated by the NCSE.